 Tutor: Geoff Korver

 The beginner‘s course of three days, and the spoon carving course of two days complement each other and provide an overview of the major carving styles.
-The two courses run back to back so you can either come to one or the other – or spend the week here and do both.

 The Introduction to Carving course focuses on the basics of incised and low relief carving and the different types of tools used in carving, chisels, gouges and v–tool.
 Students will learn the necessary hand skills, how to sharpen tools and how to set up a good carving kit.